-This is the only one of these I am aware of.
+This is the only example of the Wirt double reservoir pen that I am aware of.
 It is huge.
 It is not imprinted, but clearly is the pen in the patent and the one intended by the ads.
 The ad shows a more rounded pen, which would have been more difficult to make on the lathe.
 I wonder if Wirt had a bit of P.T.
 Barnum in him, and advertised pens before they were produced and waited to see if there were orders.
-The patent describes using the large case as a reservoir, opening the inner chamber at the far end by unscrewing the section, which lets a refill of ink from from the outer reservoir to the inner.
+The patent describes using the large central portion of the case as a secondary reservoir.
+Down the middle is a more standard sized hard rubber tube that serves as the primary ink reservoir.
+The inner reservoir is open at the far end, but seals to the inside of the narrowed end of the barrel.
+When the section end is unscrewed, the narrower inner reservoir opens up to the outer secondary reservoir so it can be refilled.

 My crude drawing to show how I believe it was intended to work.
 Refer to Fig. 2 in the patent drawing.